> initializing profile...

 Electronic Medical Record

 Ground-up design and development of a full Electronic Medical Record system.
-Built to handle the complete patient lifecycle — from intake and scheduling through clinical documentation, billing, and reporting — while meeting strict HIPAA compliance requirements.
+Built to handle the complete patient lifecycle: from intake and scheduling through clinical documentation, billing, and reporting, while meeting strict HIPAA compliance requirements.
+Co-holds a patent for the Patient Centric Medical Home, a care coordination framework built around the platform.

 Key Features